GMO labeling initiative moves a step closer to Oregon ballot

 Advocates of labeling say consumers deserve to know if the food they eat contains GMOs, or genetically modified organisms.
 Many consumer groups question both the safety and the environmental impacts of genetically modified foods.

-"Genetically engineered food affects more than the bottom lines of the agriculture industry," retired Environmental Protection Agency scientist Ray Seidler said outside the state capitol, according to a statement from Oregon Right to Know.
+"Genetically engineered food affects more than the bottom lines of the agriculture industry," retired Environmental Protection Agency scientist Ray Seidler said outside the state capitol, according to a statement from New Approach.

 The majority of genetically modified food is altered in a lab to increase tolerance to huge quantities of herbicides, or to produce its own pesticides that cannot be washed off," he said.
 "The public has a right to know whether or not they are participating in the degradation of our natural environment."